-In 2010, UTS launched the 'Key Technology Partnerships' (KTP) strategy, with the goal of establishing a select number of flagship institution-to-institution partnerships.
+UTS launched the 'Key Technology Partnerships' (KTP) strategy in 2010, with the goal of establishing a select number of flagship institution-to-institution partnerships.

-Building enduring, broad-based international engagement and strategic, high-quality research links with overseas partner institutions is a key component of UTS's Internationalisation Strategy and of vital importance to UTS as we seek to achieve our vision of becoming a world-leading university of technology.
+Building enduring, broad-based international engagement and strategic, high-quality research links with overseas partner institutions is a key component of UTS's Internationalisation Strategy and of vital importance to UTS's vision to become a world-leading university of technology.

 If you would like to develop or broaden your academic profile by engaging in international research collaboration, the KTP Program offers the following opportunities:

 - KTP Visiting Fellow Program (inbound to UTS) - provides opportunities and support for international researchers to collaborate with UTS scholars at UTS.
-Applications for the first round of the KTP Visiting Fellow Program (inbound to UTS) are now open and will close on 15 September 2017.
+Applications for 2019 (Round 1) of the KTP Visiting Fellow Program (inbound to UTS) will open on 1 August 2018 and close on 23 September 2018.

 The KTP Program offers the following opportunities to encourage international student mobility with our KTPs: